 The good news is that there are options for graduates who cannot afford their monthly student-loan payments.
 The bad news?
 Those graduates who ignore these possibilities could face serious financial consequences.

-Don't ignore them
+Don't ignore it

-Certain careers or programs can help you reduce the amount of student loan debt you owe.
-For instance, graduates who sign up to volunteer for the Peace Corps can eliminate up to 70 percent of their Perkins student loan.
-Those who took out Stafford or consolidated loans can receive a deferment of up to 27 months.
-AmeriCorps volunteers receive nearly $5,000 to pay off their student loans after one year of service.
+Graduates can also sign up for specific careers or programs to reduce the amount of student-loan debt they owe.
+For instance, graduates who signup for the Peace Corps can eliminate 70 percent of their student loan debt from Perkins loans.
+Those who took out Stafford and consolidated loans can receive a deferment of up to 27 months.

 © Fintactix, LLC 2019